 Lean Mean Grilling Guide: Vegetables on the Grill

 There is really nothing like having fresh and juicy vegetables in the summer time.
 They are a great, flavorful and complement any dish.
+You can quickly make a vegetable salad, add some green beans, red onion, red bell pepper, fresh basil, and other summer vegetables available, spritz with a bit of balsamic vinegar, season it with salt and black pepper and you’re all set.
+They are a great, flavorful and complement any dish.
+Put everything in your favorite large bowl and serve.
 But vegetables that are cooked on the grill take veggies to a whole other level in the flavor department.

 That charred flavor that is left on vegetables that are cooked on the grill is very unique and delicious.
-The flavor that a grill provides is not only outstanding, but it’s a great way to add vegetables to any meal and serve to kids that reluctant to eat raw vegetables.
+The flavor that a grill pan provides is not only outstanding, but it’s a great way to add vegetables to any meal and serve to kids that reluctant to eat raw vegetables.
+The cook time is pretty quick, and it’s not as difficult to grill vegetables as you might think.
+It’s a great side dish if you do decide to make the star of your dinner pork or turkey, but don’t turn away from the variety of grilled vegetables recipes that is available these days.

-There are some great vegetables to put on the grill that offers different flavors and textures.
+There are the best vegetables to put on the grill that offers different flavors and textures.
 Here are my top five veggies to grill for you veggie lovers:

 - Grilled Sweet Potato Fries – Very easy and quick to make; the kids will love them!